There is no need to shovel snow or wait for dry grounds to hang up the weekly wash.

 Up to 150,’ maximum spacing recommended.
 Double the cable space and then add 3' for rounding the pulleys.
 For the spacing of 100,’ you will need 203’ of cable.
 The cable will come with one end already attached to the ratchet if the ratchet and cable are ordered.
 Use 3/16" O.D. clear nylon cable purchase locally or order using the drop-down box.

 Recommended use of line spacers every 30’-40’.
-The initial fixed spacer sent with the kit will be 14 ½” long in order to match up with the outbound pulley spacing.
+The initial fixed spacer sent with the kit will be 14 ½” long to match up with the outbound pulley spacing.
 All other spacers will be 11 1/8” long to hold the lines closer together.
 Wash line spacers keep the lines from twisting as well as supporting from the top cable.
 Spacers are made of aluminum with a plastic roller and zinc plated snaps.

 Optional spacer docking station mounts on the operator pulley and neatly aligns the spacers up so that they do not interfere with the operator pulley when the clothes are being retrieved.
 Recommended if you will have over 3 spacers.